wwwdepot/lean-he/README.md

 # lean-he

 _lean-he_ (for “HTML entities”) is a robust HTML entity encoder/decoder written in JavaScript.
 It supports [all standardized named character references as per HTML](https://html.spec.whatwg.org/multipage/syntax.html#named-character-references), handles [ambiguous ampersands](https://mathiasbynens.be/notes/ambiguous-ampersands) and other edge cases [just like a browser would](https://html.spec.whatwg.org/multipage/syntax.html#tokenizing-character-references), has an extensive test suite, and — contrary to many other JavaScript solutions — _lean-he_ handles astral Unicode symbols just fine.
-[An online demo is available.](https://mothereff.in/html-entities)
-It is forked from [he](https://github.com/mathiasbynens/he).
+ You can get a hint of how it works from [an online demo is available.](https://mothereff.in/html-entities) created by the same creator of original [he](https://github.com/mathiasbynens/he) library.
+ This was created keeping bundling in mind.
+It will help in creating leaner bundle by using only the specific function developers needs, like if a use case requires only encoding then using `lean-he/encode` will result in only encode file to be bundle leaving rest of the code hence creating leaner bundle.

+**It is forked from [he](https://github.com/mathiasbynens/he) with minute changes to make it leaner and all thanks to it's author.**

 ## Installation